-2. Significant accounting policies
+2. Material accounting policy information

 2.1 Basis of preparation

 The financial statements have been prepared in accordance with Financial Reporting Standards in Singapore ("FRSs") and the disclosure requirements of the Societies Act 1966 and Charities Act 1994.
 The financial statements have been prepared under the historical cost convention, except as disclosed in the accounting policies below.